-The key issues of the audit are those issues that, in our professional judgement, have been of the greatest significance in our audit of the consolidated annual accounts for the current period.
-These issues have been addressed in the context of our audit of the annual accounts in the joint SLJ, and in the formation of our opinion on them, and we do not express a separate opinion on those matters.
+Key audit matters are those matters that, in our professional judgement, were of most significance in our audit of the consolidated financial statements of the current period.
+These matters were addressed in the context of our audit of the consolidated financial statements as a whole, and in forming our opinion thereon, and we do not provide a separate opinion on these matters.

-Recognition of advertising revenue
+Recognition of advertising sales revenue